-Set to attend a conference in the coming months?
-Be sure to make the most of it!
+Are you set to attend a conference in the coming months?
+Be sure to make the maximise your conference experience!
+What do we mean by that?
 It’s an opportunity to network with your peers, to expand your knowledge and to potentially meet new clients.
 It’s an investment…

 It’s not just a matter of showing up either.
 It’s up to you to yield the benefits of the conference.